magicalmouse/Magehire-SRC-Project/readme.md

 * **Shared Effort**: I manage backend preparation while you focus on interviews and delivery.
 * **Transparent Process**: All payments and contracts are handled professionally.
-* **Proven Approach**: Based on established contracting practices in the US market.
+* **Proven Approach**: Based on established contracting practices in both the US and Latin American markets.

 ---

 ## **What’s In It For You**

 * Competitive pay based on interviews and contract completion.
-* Access to US-based software development contracting roles.
+* Access to developer contracting roles in the **US, Colombia, Mexico, and Latin America**.
 * Focus on your strengths while I handle logistics.
 * Opportunity for long-term collaboration and growth.